 Tax software allows you to track incoming tax bills, due dates, and receipt of payments so nothing falls through the cracks.
 Your tax bills can be clearly marked in the system as missing or received; you can also run reports on missing bills.
 And some software (like TotalPropertyTax) even links directly to an accounts payable solution, which automatically takes care of check requests and bill paying.
 Once your bills are paid, they can then be linked to all the relevant supporting documents stored in the system for future reference.

 TotalPropertyTax is sophisticated property tax software that automates much of the manual, repetitive work associated with the tax cycle.
-As a result, the tax teams we work with have more time for higher-value tasks, like crafting appeals that save their organizations money.
+Tax teams that take advantage of this technology have more time for higher-value tasks, like crafting appeals that save their organizations money.
 Why not book a demo to see our software in action?
 In addition to a customized tour of our software, we’ll discuss your team’s unique needs for property tax software and see how we can help.
 Take the first step toward simplifying your tax management process, and book a demo today.